nytimes/kyt/Starterkyts.md

 2. Add additional dependencies to a package.json

-3. Set up /src
+3. Set up `/src`

-4. Create Documentation
+4. Create documentation

 5. Submit to [kyt](/issues) to be considered as a recommended starter-kyt